callmenick/CSS-Presentation/README.md

 Be sure to check out the full demo as well, where I got into a nice responsive layout with grids, and some image overlays with CSS transitions.

+## Download

+To download the PDF, click on the file link, and click the `raw` tab.
+It should immediately download.

+## Me

 Nick Salloum - nick@callmenick.com